ArronJablonowski/ufw_log_monitor/README.md

 Example use cases:
 * See when your system is being scanned and the local ☕ coffee shop.
 * Watch your Chrome cast, etc. constantly scan your system.
+Pictured below.
 * Hours of entertainment at IT/Security conferences.
 * Anytime you want to watch UFW logs.